 In recent years, educational institutions have been relentlessly targeted by cyber-attacks, with hypervisor vulnerabilities standing out as one of the most critical risks.
 As remote learning has proliferated, the IT landscape in academia has expanded rapidly, introducing new vulnerabilities.
-Hypervisors, which virtualize servers, networks, and applications, are essential for managing this digital activity, especially as universities accommodate an ever-growing number of online users and services.
+Hypervisors virtualize servers, networks, and applications.
+They help universities manage growing online users and services.
 However, as hypervisors consolidate multiple virtual machines (VMs) on a single server, they create high-value targets; compromising one hypervisor can potentially expose every virtualized asset it manages.

 Hypervisors offer flexibility, scalability, and efficient resource use, making them indispensable for universities looking to centralize operations and cut IT costs.
 But they also represent a critical attack vector for ransomware.
 Once attackers gain access to the hypervisor, they can infiltrate multiple VMs at once, allowing ransomware to spread across systems in seconds, causing widespread operational and data security impacts.